 You can view the entire text of Accounting Policy of the company for the latest year.

-Year End :2024-03
+Year End :2025-03

-I. Salona Ootspin Limited is a Public Limited Company and incorporated under the provision of the Companies Act, 1956.
-The address of its registered office and principal place of business are disclosed in the introduction to the Annual report.
-Its shares are listed in National Stock Exchange of India.
-The Company is engaged in the manufacturing and selling of Cotton Yarn, Knitted Fabrics and Garments.
-The company caters to both domestic and international markets.
+Salona Cotspin Limited ("the Company") is a Public Limited Company incorporated in India under the provisions of the Companies Act, 1956.
+The address of the Company's registered office and principal place of business is disclosed in the introductory section of the Annual Report.

 II.
-Significant Accounting Policies followed by the Company
+Accounting Policies followed by the Company

 (a) Basis of preparation